EnigmaCurry/d.rymcg.tech/README.md

 [![License: MIT](_meta/img/license-MIT.svg)](https://github.com/EnigmaCurry/d.rymcg.tech/blob/master/LICENSE.txt)
 [![Chat on Matrix](_meta/img/matrix-badge.svg)](https://matrix.to/#/#d.rymcg.tech:enigmacurry.com)

-This is a collection of Docker Compose projects consisting of [Traefik](https://doc.traefik.io/traefik/) as a TLS HTTP/TCP/UDP reverse proxy and other various self-hosted applications and services behind this proxy.
+This is a collection of Docker Compose projects, consisting of [Traefik](https://doc.traefik.io/traefik/) as a TLS HTTP/TCP/UDP reverse proxy, and other open-source self-hosted applications and services behind it.
 Each project is in its own sub-directory containing its own `docker-compose.yaml` and `.env-dist` sample config file.
 This structure allows you to pick and choose which services you wish to enable.
 You may also integrate your own external Docker Compose projects into this framework.

 All (http) apps are secured with automatic TLS certificates (Let's Encrypt or Step-CA), along with configurable self-hosted